 - Create and track exhibitors’ booth locations, checklists, contract details, and special requests

 Get more next-level tips for keeping your volunteers happy and engaged.
+Read the infographic.

-5. Offer members targeted volunteer opportunities.
+5. Offer members targeted volunteer opportunities

 This points to an opportunity to deliver more satisfying member experiences by getting more members to volunteer.
 And with the right tools, you can.

-6. Ask for feedback from volunteers.
+6. Ask for feedback from volunteers

-- What is the organization doing well?
-Prompt volunteers to think about their entire volunteer experience – from sign-up and orientation to training and support – and ask what aspects were the most helpful and enjoyable.
+Prompt volunteers to think about their entire volunteer experience – from sign-up and orientation to training and support – and ask what aspects were the most helpful and enjoyable. - What are the most challenging/most rewarding aspects of volunteering?

-- What are the most challenging/most rewarding aspects of volunteering?
-Make sure they understand that by providing this type of candid feedback, they are helping your organization improve future volunteer opportunities.
+Make sure your volunteers understand that by providing this type of candid feedback, they are helping your organization improve future volunteer opportunities. - What type(s) of volunteer opportunities would they like to do, but have never been asked?

-- What type(s) of volunteer opportunities would they like to do, but have never been asked?
-Ask volunteers if there are any types of volunteer opportunities that would interest them that they haven’t been invited to do yet.
+Ask your volunteers if there are any types of opportunities that would interest them that they haven’t been invited to do yet.

 When you have a lot of volunteers to thank, some of the approaches in this article might seem tough to fit into the schedule year-round.
 But there are a few things you can do to make it easier.
-For example:

 - Spread out emails, notes, and phone calls throughout each week in between meetings and daily tasks.

 - Ask multiple people in your organization, including board members, to help.
-(Be sure to thank your board members for their service, too!)
+Be sure to thank your board members for their service, too!

 - Segment your volunteer list by the number of hours they’ve contributed or the impact they’ve made over the past year; devote more “thank you” time to those who have donated more.